Jeffrey Epstein charged with sex trafficking, molesting underage girls

 But the Justice Department filed court papers last month that contend Epstein's plea deal cannot be legally challenged because he has complied with its terms.
 The accusers have until Monday to respond to the federal filing.

-Despite the non-prosecution agreement, authorities are still able to go after Epstein on other charges because the deal is limited to only the Miami area, including Palm Beach.
+Despite the agreement, Berman said his team is still able to go after Epstein on other charges because the deal is limited to only the Miami area, including Palm Beach, and New York prosecutors are "not bound" by it.

-Paul Cassell, an attorney for four of Epstein's accusers, said in a statement Saturday that his latest arrest "proves that Epstein should have been charged by federal prosecutors twelve years ago in Florida."
+Paul Cassell, an attorney for four of Epstein's accusers, said in a statement Saturday that his latest arrest "proves that Epstein should have been charged by federal prosecutors 12 years ago in Florida."

 An attorney for Epstein has declined to comment.